-- 13. In order to conduct electronic identity verification of a customer's name and date of birth a reporting entity must; - a) verify the customer's name from at least two reliable and independent electronic sources: - b) verify the customer's date of birth from at least one reliable and independent electronic source; and - c) verify the customer's address from at least one reliable and independent electronic source. - 14.
-Reporting entities must check the person's details against their customer records, to ensure that no other person has presented the same identity information or documents. - 15.
-When determining what type of electronic sources will be considered reliable and independent reporting entities must have regard to: - a) accuracy (how up-to-date is the information and what are the error rates and matching parameters); - b) security; - privacy (including whether the management and provision of the information is consistent with the principles of the Privacy Act 1993); - d) method of information collection; - e) whether the electronic source has incorporated a mechanism to determine the customer can be linked to the claimed identity (whether biometrically or otherwise): - whether the information is maintained by a government body or pursuant to legislation; and - g) whether the information has been additionally verified from another reliable and independent source. - 16.
-Reporting entities that use electronic identity verification methods must include information in their AML/CFT compliance programme that describes: - a) the forms of electronic identity verification methods that are considered reliable and independent and in what circumstances they will be used for the purposes of identity verification; - b) how the methods have regard to the matters described in clause 15; and - c) any additional methods that will be used to supplement electronic identity verification or otherwise mitigate any deficiencies in the verification process.
+- verification is using that record to verify an individual's identity when a reporting entity is conducting customer due diligence. - 15.
+In order to conduct electronic identity verification of a customer's name and date of birth a reporting entity must; - a) verify the customer's name from either: - a. a single independent electronic source that is able to verify an individual's identity to a high level of confidence; or - b. at least two independent and reliable matching electronic sources. - b) verify the customer's date of birth from at least one reliable and independent electronic source. - 16.
+Reporting entities must check the person's details against their customer records, to ensure that no other person has presented the same identity information or documents. - 17.
+When determining what type of electronic sources will be considered reliable and independent, reporting entities must have regard to: - a) accuracy (how up-to-date is the information and what are the error rates and matching parameters); - b) security; - privacy (including whether the management and provision of the information is consistent with the Information Privacy Principles 5 to 11 in section 6 of the Privacy Act 1993); - d) method of information collection; - e) whether the electronic source has incorporated a mechanism to determine the customer can be linked to the claimed identity (whether biometrically or otherwise); - whether the information is maintained by a government body or pursuant to legislation; and - g) whether the information has been additionally verified from another reliable and independent source. - 18.
+Reporting entities that use electronic identity verification methods must include information in their AML/CFT compliance programme that describes: - the forms of electronic identity verification methods that are considered reliable and independent and in what circumstances they will be used for the purposes of identity verification; - b) how the methods have regard to the matters described in clause 17; and - c) any additional methods that will be used to supplement electronic identity verification or otherwise mitigate any deficiencies in the verification process.